 One such scheme is the CIPFA Finance Apprenticeship Scheme, which provides opportunities in public finance, accounting and audit.
 Apprentices will work for partner employers on a fixed-term contract of 12 months, during which time they will study the AAT Level 4 qualification.

-AAT have designed a useful tool to help decide which level of the core AAT Accounting Qualification may be suitable for entrants and this is called AAT Skillcheck.
+The AAT have designed a useful tool to help decide which level of the core AAT Accounting Qualification may be suitable for you and this is called AAT Skillcheck.

 The AAT Accounting Qualification is split into three levels: